 Ahead, a pair of double doors flew open, revealing a space warmed by yellow light, peopled by several silhouettes of men and women.
-Then Lindsey was rushed into the light and among the silhouettes ... a long hallway ... a room that smelled of alcohol and other disinfectants...

-soft but urgent voices ... hands gripping her, lifting ... her off the gurney, onto a bed .. tipped back a little, her head below the level of her body ...

-rhythmic beeps and clicks issuing from electronic equipment of some kind.
+Then Lindsey was rushed into the light and among the silhouettes ... a long hallway ... a room that smelled of alcohol and other disinfectants ... the silhouettes becoming people with faces, then more faces appearing ... soft but urgent voices ... hands gripping her, lifting ... off the gurney, onto a bed ... tipped back a little, her head below the level of her body ... rhythmic beeps and clicks issuing from electronic equipment of some kind....

 She wished they would just all go away and leave her alone, in peace.
 Just go away.
 Turn off the lights as they went.
 Leave her in darkness.
 She longed for silence, stillness, peace.